nwrkbiz/static-build/README.md

 Build System to create static libraries
 ======================

-A set of makefiles to build cross-compile toolchains and static libraries for many CPU architectures.
+A set of makefiles to build cross-compile toolchains, static libraries and applications for many CPU architectures.

 ### Why

-On linux a commonly faced problem is packaging, because it is not easily possible to package a program to run on all different linux flavours.
-One way to archieve this is, by completely statically linking all dependencies into your executable.
-For this to archieve a special c libary (here musl) is needed.
+On Linux a commonly faced problem is packaging, because it is not easily possible to package a program for all different Linux flavors.
+There are many approaches like containerization to overcome this problem.
+One other way to archive this is, by completely statically linking all dependencies into your executable.
+For this to archive a special c library (here musl) is needed.
 This set of Makefiles will build the needed compilers, libc and many commonly needed C/C++ libraries from source so you can easily create statically linked executables.

 ### Prerequisites